 Recipe by TORA.V

 "This is an amazing shredded pork recipe similar to what you would eat in a rice bowl (or in an enchilada) at a Mexican restaurant.
-It is easy to prepare and simmers in a slow cooker all day, ready to enjoy when you arrive home.
-I serve it over rice (laced with lime juice and fresh cilantro), Cheddar cheese, salsa, guacamole, and a dollop of sour cream.
-Amazing!"
+It is easy to prepare and simmers in a slow cooker all day, ready to enjoy when you arrive home."

 Watch video tips and tricks